SharathHarish/API-Tester-K/README.md

-# 🚀 API Tester – A Tkinter-Based Desktop App for API Testing
+# 🚀K API Tester – A Tkinter-Based Desktop App for API Testing

-The **API Tester** is a lightweight, user-friendly desktop application built using **Python’s Tkinter** library.
+The **K API Tester** is a lightweight, user-friendly desktop application built using **Python’s Tkinter** library.
 It allows you to send and test REST API requests directly from your computer — no browser extensions or heavy tools like Postman required.

 This project focuses on **simplicity, functionality, and a clean modern interface** that adapts to both light and dark themes.